microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-get.md

 Get the properties and relationships of a group object.

 This operation returns by default only a subset of all the available properties, as noted in the [Properties](../resources/group.md#properties) section.
 To get properties that are _not_ returned by default, specify them in a `$select` OData query option.
-An exception is the **hasMembersWithLicenseErrors** property.
+The **hasMembersWithLicenseErrors** property is an exception and is not returned in the `$select` query.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).